-Paper I: Explorations in Creati∨e Paper 2: Writers' Viewpoints and Reading and Writing Perspecti∨es 1 hour 45 minutes 1 hour 45 minutes (50% of the qualification) (50% of the qualification)
+Paper 1: Explorations in Creative Reading and Writing Paper 2: Writers' Viewpoints and Perspectives 1 hour 45 minutes 1 hour 45 minutes (50% of the qualification) (50% of the qualification)

 Additionally, there will be a non-examination, separate assessment in Spoken Language.
 This does not contribute to the GCSE grade but will receive a separate endorsement.